klaytn/klaytn-docs/docs/bapp/tutorials/connecting-metamask.md

 ![Network Setup and Custom RPC](./img/metamask-add-cypress-2.png)

 ## Step 4.
 Send KLAY <a id="send-klay"></a>
 **Note:** To send KLAY, you will need to make a transaction, which requires KLAY.
-If you don't have enough KLAY, do this step in Klaytn Baobab Network.
+For the Klaytn Baobab Network, follow this step if you don't have enough KLAY.

 * Click on the round icon in the top right corner, and select [Create Account] in the menu to create a new account.
 * Copy the account address to clipboard.